chukwunnonso/Technical-writing/array_destructuring/array _destructuring.md

         console.log(f) // undefined

 ```
-> The `moreVariables` has four items.
-The destructuring syntax has six variables `[a, b, c, d, e, f]`.
-As you can see, because no item is initialized to the  last two variables `e,f`, you will get `undefine`.
+- The `moreVariables` has four items.
+- The destructuring syntax has six variables `[a, b, c, d, e, f]`.
+- As you can see, because no item is initialized to the last two variables `e,f`, you will get `undefine`.

 #### Assign Default values?

-Recall that variables are on the left side of the Destructuring syntax.
+Recall that variables are on the left side of the `Destructuring` syntax.
 Any variable without a corresponding array item returns as `undefined`.
-While Destructuring, the "=" operator does the trick for us.
-With this assignment, we can use the "default" value.
+While Destructuring, the `=` operator does the trick for us.
+With this assignment, we can use the `default` value.

 ```